-In a representation of the Virasoro algebra, we define a \myindex{null vector} or singular vector as a primary state that is a descendant of another primary state.
-Null vectors play an important structural role: a highest-weight representation is irreducible if and only if it has no null vector.
+In a representation of the Virasoro algebra, we define a \myindex{singular vector} as a primary state that is a descendant of another primary state.
+Singular vectors play an important structural role: a highest-weight representation is irreducible if and only if it has no singular vector.

-Let us look for null vectors in the Verma module $\mathcal{V}_\Delta$.
-This can be done level by level, starting with level $1$.
+Let us look for singular vectors in the Verma module $\mathcal{V}_\Delta$.
+This can be done level by level, starting from level $1$.
 That level is generated by a single state $L_{-1}V_\Delta$.
 To determine whether that state is primary, let us determine how it behaves under the action of $L_{n\geq 1}$:

-Therefore, $\mathcal{V}_\Delta$ has a null vector at level $1$ if and only if $\Delta=0$.
+Therefore, $\mathcal{V}_\Delta$ has a singular vector at level $1$ if and only if $\Delta=0$.
 Next, consider the case of level $2$, where we write states as

 where $\lambda$ and $\mu$ are complex coefficients.
 It is easy to show that $L_{n\geq 3}X{}=0$, and we compute